-In a similar work, MuntherIssaKandahstudied the enhancement of water electrolyser efficiency in 2014.
-In his study, the HHO gas generator was constructed using 22 SS 316 L plates made of 4 cathodes, 4 anodes and 14 neutrals each of dimension 17 cm x 15 cm.
+In a similar work, MuntherIssaKandahinvestigated on the enhancement of water electrolyser efficiency in 2014.
+In his study, the HHO generator was constructed from 22 SS 316 L plate made up of 4 cathodes, 4 anodes and 14 neutrals each of dimension of $17 \times 15 \text{ cm}^2$ .
 The efficiency of the built generator was found to be 62.92 %.
-The difference in valuesbetween the observed efficiency of 10.8% and 62.92% could be attributed to the differences in electrode surface area and the number of anodes and cathodes used in the present study.
-This is because, operating with smallerelectrode surface area increased the electrical resistance and the rate of heat dissipation of the electrolytic system resulting in the observed decreasein efficiency of the HHO gas generator constructed.
-In addition, the decreasein number of electrodes (anodes and cathodes)used in the present experiment also decreased the effective surfacearea for oxidation and reduction reactionswhich subsequently decreased the volume of HHO produced and thereby contributed to the lower efficiency of the HHO generator constructed.
+The difference in values(that isbetween 10.8% and 62.92%) could be attributed to the differences in electrode area and the number of anodes and cathodes used in the present study.
+This is because operating with smallerelectrode area increases the electrical resistance of the system.
+This increased the system resistivity and the rate of heat dissipation resulting in the decreasein the efficiency value of the HHO generator constructed.
+In addition, the decreasein the number of electrodes (anodes and cathodes)also decreased the effective surface for oxidation and reduction reactionswhich produced lower volumes of HHO gas given an indication of the lower efficiency observed.